Robert Walpole: Support

 Walpole secured the support of the people and of the House of Commons with a policy of avoiding war.
 He used his influence to prevent George II from entering the War of the Polish Succession in 1733, because it was a dispute between the Bourbons and the Habsburgs.
 He boasted, "There are 50,000 men slain in Europe this year, and not one Englishman."
 By avoiding wars, Walpole could lower taxes.
 He reduced the national debt with a sinking fund, and by negotiating lower interest rates.
 He reduced the land tax from four shillings in 1721, to 3s in 1728, 2s in 1731 and finally to only 1s in 1732.
 His long-term goal was to replace the land tax, which was paid by the local gentry, with excise and customs taxes, which were paid by merchants and ultimately by consumers.
-Walpole joked that the landed gentry resembled hogs, which squealed loudly whenever anyone laid hands on him.
+Walpole joked that the landed gentry resembled hogs, which squealed loudly whenever anyone laid hands on them.
 By contrast, he said, merchants were like sheep, and yielded their wool without complaint.
 The joke backfired in 1733 when he was defeated in a major battle to impose excise taxes on wine and tobacco.
 To reduce the threat of smuggling, the tax was to be collected not at ports but at warehouses.
 This new proposal, however, was extremely unpopular and aroused the opposition of the nation's merchants.
 Walpole agreed to withdraw the bill before Parliament voted on it, but he dismissed the politicians who had dared to oppose it in the first place.
 Thus, Walpole lost a considerable element of his Whig Party to the Opposition.